gkikola/simplecalc/README.md

 #### Tax and Discounts

 The percent button ('%') also allows you to add a percentage markup or subtract a percentage markdown to or from a number.
+This can be useful for figuring sales tax or discounts.

 Examples: